US deaths from coronavirus surpass 100,000 milestone

 The coronavirus was reported as a cause in about half the excess deaths, but experts also believe the virus was likely a factor in many others.
 Coroners caution that deaths from other causes are likely up, too, including those from drug overdoses and among people who delayed treatment for problems like heart attacks.

-It’s not even clear when the coronavirus turned deadly in the United States.
-Initially, it was believed the first U.S. deaths from the virus were in late February in a Seattle suburb.
-But by mid-April, it was determined that two people with the coronavirus died in California as many as three weeks earlier.
+It’s not even clear when the coronavirus first appeared in the United States.
+Initially, it was believed the first death from the virus in the U.S. was on Feb.
+29 in Kirkland, Washington, a Seattle suburb.
+But by mid-April, it was determined that two people with the coronavirus died in California as much as three weeks earlier.

+Because it can take one or two weeks between the time people get infected and when they get sick enough to die, it now appears the virus was circulating in California in late January, if not earlier.

 Comparing countries is tricky, given varying levels of testing and the fact that some coronavirus deaths can be missed.
 According to figures tracked by Johns Hopkins University, the death rate per 100,000 people is lower in the U.S. than Italy, France and Spain but higher than Germany, China, South Korea, Singapore, Japan, New Zealand and Australia.